gallo-json/self-driving-robot/README.md

 # Self Driving Robot

-Right now I've only implemented stop sign detection, not traffic lights.
-The robot can detect and classify if the traffic light is red, yellow, or green, but it cannot act upon those decisions just yet.
-The specifics are in the [stop-sign branch](https://github.com/gallo-json/self-driving-robot/tree/stop-sign) of this repo.

 ## Motivation

 I wanted to see if I could build a miniature version of a self-driving car: a robot that could detect obstacles, stop on stop signs, wait on traffic lights, etc. Of course, this scaled-down project is much simpler than a real self-driving car, but the experience was fun.